nledford/Pi-Hole-VPS-Tutorial/README.md

 ### Launch containers

-TODO add alias for `docker-compose`

-TODO explain what the tags are

 Now it is time to download and launch your containers.
 Keep in mind that it might take a few minutes for the containers to download and configure themselves.
 Pi-Hole, for example, will need to download the default blocklists when launched.

 Use the following command to launch your containers: